Eperion-Group/minecraft-website/README.md

 ## Contributing

-Contributions to the SummerCraft website are welcome!
+Contributions to the Justin City website are welcome!
 If you have any improvements or bug fixes, feel free to submit a pull request.
 Please ensure that your code follows the existing coding style and conventions.

 <br>